This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 They died fighting for Ramsay.
 Give the castles to the families of the men who died fighting for you.

-A loud groundswell of support goes up in the hall, in response to Sansa's rhetoric.
+A loud groundswell of support goes up in the hall.

 Littlefinger smiles.
-He's liking Sansa's spunk in this argument.
-And he's liking how awkward this has made things for Jon.
+He likes Sansa's spunk in this argument.
+And he likes how awkward this has made things for Jon.

 It's clear that the room has gotten away from our King in the North.
 The lords nod to each other as the noise dies down, as though Sansa's words have decided the matter.